 Buy-to-let mortgage guide

 There are many different types of buy-to-let mortgages available, such as interest-only buy-to-let mortgages to repayment mortgages.
 You may choose to purchase through a company, in which case you would need to take out a limited company buy-to-let mortgage.
-Mortgage availability and criteria also differs if you are based overseas, so your geographical location should be considered before applying for certain mortgages.
+Mortgage availability and criteria also differs if you are buying property as an overseas investor, so your geographical location should be considered before applying for certain mortgages.
 Our buy-to-let mortgage guide covers all of your most frequently asked questions.

 - What is a buy to let mortgage?